CumulusNetworks/docs/content/cumulus-linux-54/Layer-3/Protocol-Independent-Multicast-PIM.md

 You can configure SPT switchover per group (SPT infinity), which allows for some groups to never switch to a shortest path tree.
 The LHR now sends both (*,G) joins and (S,G) RPT prune messages towards the RP.

+{{%notice note%}}
+When using a prefix list in CL to match a multicast group destination address (GDA) range, you must include the /32 operator.
+As shown in the below examples, this is denoted as "max-prefix-len 32" in NVUE or "ge 32" in FRR after the group match/permit range is specified.
+{{%/notice%}}

 To configure a group to never follow the SPT, create the necessary prefix lists, then configure SPT switchover for the prefix list:

 {{< tabs "TabID307 ">}}